 Shops, bars, restaurants, and even some accommodations close at least two weeks of the year for vacation and you’ll see a sign that says Chiuso per Ferie.
 Although they can choose any time of year, August is the most common period.
 In the cities many places close in August, sometimes for the whole month, so if you’re in a city you may feel like you’re in a ghost town, especially if you venture away from the tourist areas.
 Major tourist attractions will still be open, though, and you’ll find enough open restaurants to find a place to eat.
 In seaside towns many places close in January and February.

 Italy uses the common European currency called the euro.
 Euro coin denominations are 1, 5, 10, 20,and 50 euro cents and 1 and 2 euro coins.
 Paper currency is in denominations of 5, 10, 20, 50, 100, and 500 euro (and higher).
 The word euro is both singular and plural.

-You will need cash for many things, including stopping at the bar for coffee, shopping in most stores, and sometimes even at restaurants as many places don’t accept credit cards.
+You will need cash for many things, including stopping at the bar for coffee, shopping in some stores, and sometimes even at restaurants as many places don’t accept credit cards.
 Be sure you keep a supply of coins handy too, there are many times you may need coins.

 Price ranges are quoted in € (euro)

 N/A => Not applicable